ENOUGH

 Free Legal Support for Student Survivors

 ENOUGH can help you figure out what’s next.
 It’s completely free and confidential.
 ENOUGH provides student survivors of sexual assault and sexual harassment with free legal information, advice, and services.
-We’ll connect you with an ENOUGH advocate, a volunteer Title IX expert who wants to help you feel safe at school and can help you figure out your options.
+We may be able to connect you with an ENOUGH advocate, a volunteer Title IX expert who wants to help you feel safe at school and can help you figure out your options.

-Our Student Survivor Toolkit can help you figure it out on your own, if you prefer.
-Learn information about your rights and options, the Title IX process, and more.
+Our Student Survivor Toolkit can help you figure it out how to get started, learn information about your rights and options, the Title IX process, and more.

 → Go to the Student Survivor Toolkit